JaimeVL/True-Business-Data/README.md

 Using the classifier is pretty straighforward.
 The script contains a good example in the main() function that should be self-explanatory.
 The one thing to be aware is that you need to get the pickled files mentioned in the previous section and copy them over to the folder which you plan on running the script.

 ## Data
-This section includes the different data we collected or used during this project.
+This section includes the different data we collected or generated during the course of this project.
+Note that the last section points to data located in S3 given the size (1 to 10 GBs).

 ### Business Listings
 *PROVIDE DETAILS ON BUSINESS LISTINGS*